State Testing Overview

 |11||Science||WCAS or WA-AIM|

 The state legislature passes laws that determine graduation requirements.
-One of the pathways students can use to demonstrate post-secondary career or college readiness is passing the state assessments, or state-approved alternatives.
+One of the pathways students can use to demonstrate post-secondary career or college readiness is passing the state assessments.
 A student's expected year of graduation is four years after the student enters the 9th grade.
 (For example, if entering 9th grade in the 2018-19 school year, the student is in the Class of 2022.)

 Assessment Pathway for the Class of 2020 or Later